Get free weekly resources from us!

 Every Sunday school teacher should be equipped with these critical discipline secrets to resolve behavior challenges in their classrooms.

 Kids are going through a lot these days and their behavior may mirror the disruptions and chaos they’re experiencing.
 Your volunteers are going to meet children with challenging behaviors, some with diagnosed disorders, and others who are just stressed and act out in class.
-Training volunteers in discipline strategies, as well as briefing them on the latest trends in special education, is wise.
+It’s wise to train volunteers in discipline strategies and brief them on the latest trends in special education.
 These tips can help!

 Communicate with volunteers and families.

-If you have a specific child and know his or her situation, update your volunteer.
-Don’t divulge any confidences you’ve established with the family, but encourage volunteers to build relationships with the family and to keep the lines of communication open.
+If you have a specific child and know his or her situation, update your volunteers.
+Don’t breach any confidences you’ve established with the family, but encourage volunteers to build relationships with the family and to keep the lines of communication open.
 The more prepared volunteers feel for the situation, the more confident they’ll be.
+And the child will feel safer and better understood.

 Encourage your volunteers in discipline.

-Let them know they’re handling the situation well and that they’re doing a good job.
+Let them know when they’re handling situations well and encourage their effective, appropriate discipline approaches.
 Drop them an email or give them a call when you know they’ve had a rough morning.
 This will give them time to vent any frustrations, and you’ll let them know that you’re on top of the situation.

 Support your volunteers in discipline.